TeamStroll/docs/styleGuides/JavaScriptES5.md

       ```

     - Assign variables at the top of their scope.
 This helps avoid issues with variable declaration and assignment hoisting related issues.

+      > Deeper inside of functions though you may declare variables where they make sense/increase readibility.

       ```javascript
       // bad